Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 Ways to help a child manage their diagnosis include:

-- seeing a therapist
+- taking them to see a therapist

 - finding support groups